leap-stc/leap-stc.github.io/book/education/education_guide.md

----
-title: Teaching Classes
----

-# Teaching Classes (Education)

-This guide is intended for folks who want to run classes using the LEAP Pangeo resources.

-## Teaching classes using the LEAP-Pangeo JupyterHub
+# Teaching Classes Using LEAP-Pangeo JupyterHub

 ### Can I use LEAP-Pangeo resources to teach my class?

-LEAP provides infrastructure support to [](reference.education.leap_affiliated_course).
-If you are an instructor and want your class to become affiliated with LEAP, you should contact the [](support.data_compute_team) well in advance (ideally a month before the starting date of the class) in order to coordinate efforts efficiently.
+LEAP provides infrastructure support to [](education.leap_affiliated_courses.become_new_course).
+If you are an instructor and want your class to become affiliated with LEAP, you should contact the [](support.data_compute_team) well in advance (ideally a month before the starting date of the class) in order to coordinate efforts.

 ### Preparing Classes